manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 Anchorless
 : This term qualifies approaches that do not involve any user-plane not control-plane anchor.
+The challenge for such full anchorless approaches are exacerbated during mobilty of both end points at the same time, as they cannot rely on any stable anchor point to preserve connectivity.
+Nor they can rely on routing mechanism that would be the source of overhead and instability.

-# Towards locator-independent network architectures
+## Towards locator-independent network architectures

 We distinguish network architectures based on their use of location independent identifiers (or names) and locators for forwarding.

 __Locator-based architectures__